ORIGYN-SA/minting-starter/docs/create-dfx-mainnet-identity-wallet.md

     dfx identity --network ic get-wallet
     ```

--   Verify that that your principal id is returned:
+-   Verify that that your wallet canister id is returned:

     ```console
-    dfx canister --network ic info {your-wallet-canister-id}
+    dfx identity --network ic get-wallet
     ```

 -   Verify that your wallet has cycles: